NOTICE OF EFFECTIVE DATE – TECHNICAL AMENDMENTS TO CDS PROCEDURES

 This report will be provided to Depositary Agents as part of the regular Report Management Service, and there will be no separate fee for the report levied at this time.
 Future changes to the current fee structure will be presented to the CDS Fee Committee, and subsequently submitted to the Autorité des marchés financiers, the Bank of Canada, the British Columbia Securities Commission and the Ontario Securities Commission for their review and approval per the Recognition Orders issued to CDS by those bodies.

 C. EFFECTIVE DATE OF THE CDS PROCEDURE AMENDMENTS

-CDS is recognized as a clearing agency by the Ontario Securities Commission pursuant to section 21.2 of the Ontario Securities Act, and by the British Columbia Securities Commission pursuant to section 24(d) of the British Columbia Securities Act, and by the Autorité des marchés financiers pursuant to Section 169 of the Quebec Securities Act.
-The Autorité des marchés financiers has authorized CDS to carry on clearing activities in Québec pursuant to section 169 of the Quebec Securities Act.
-In addition CDS is deemed to be the clearing house for CDSX®, a clearing and settlement system designated by the Bank of Canada pursuant to section 4 of the Payment Clearing and Settlement Act.
-The Autorité des marchés financiers, the Bank of Canada, the British Columbia Securities Commission and the Ontario Securities Commission are collectively referred to as the "Recognizing Regulators".
+CDS is recognized as a clearing agency by the Ontario Securities Commission pursuant to Section 21.2 of the Ontario Securities Act, and by the British Columbia Securities Commission pursuant to Section 24(d) of the British Columbia Securities Act, and as a clearing house by the Autorité des marchés financiers pursuant to Section 169 of the Quebec Securities Act.
+In addition CDS is deemed to be the clearing house for CDSX®, a clearing and settlement system designated by the Bank of Canada pursuant to Section 4 of the Payment Clearing and Settlement Act.
+The Autorité des marchés financiers, the Bank of Canada, the British Columbia Securities Commission and the Ontario Securities Commission will hereafter be collectively referred to as the “Recognizing Regulators”.

 Questions regarding this notice may be directed to: